local-projects/ofxApp/ReadMe.md

   mo->AssetHolder::setup(assetsPath, data.assetUsagePolicy, data.assetDownloadPolicy);
   ```

-  And finally, you can see how we define the existance of one asset for our object;by calling the method [addRemoteAsset()](https://github.com/armadillu/ofxAssets/blob/master/src/AssetHolder.h#L48) from the `AssetHolder` superclass.
+  And finally, you can see how we define the existence of one asset for our object; by calling the method [addRemoteAsset()](https://github.com/armadillu/ofxAssets/blob/master/src/AssetHolder.h#L48) from the `AssetHolder` superclass.
 A *Remote Asset* is an asset that is located in a remote server; this is the most common type of asset.
 To define this remote asset, we choose to supply the remote asset `URL`, and its `sha1` checksum.
 This is enough for most situations, but in others you might want to provide more information about the asset so that you can retrieve it later.
 Refer to the documentation in [ofxAssetHolder](https://github.com/armadillu/ofxAssets/blob/master/src/AssetHolder.h#L48) for more detail.

   With this two bits of information, _ofxApp_ can attempt to download the asset from the remote server, and compare the obtained file's sha1 checksum with the expected one, to see if the file integrity checks out.
 It's important to note that if our `MuseumObject` had more assets, we would just keep doing `ofxAssetHolder::addRemoteAsset()` until all assets were added; and _ofxApp_ would take care of downloading and checking them.

   We are still missing one bit about the upcoming line of code; that is the fact that `AssetHolder::addRemoteAsset()` returns a string.
 This string will be the relative path to that asset on the filesystem; but more importantly it will be the `key` which you can use to refer to the asset later on. `ofxAsset` has several API methods to [retrieve](https://github.com/armadillu/ofxAssets/blob/master/src/AssetHolder.h#L67-L78) all the defined assets for an object.
 You can iterate through all the assets within an object by `index` pr by `key` (the relative path returned when addRemoteAsset() is called).
-Doing so will give you access to infromation about the assets, like their status, mime/type, any tags you might have provided them with, asset file specs, etc.
+Doing so will give you access to information about the assets, like their status, mime/type, any tags you might have provided them with, asset file specs, etc.

   ```c++
   mo->imageLocalPath = mo->AssetHolder::addRemoteAsset(mo->imgURL, mo->imgSha1);